Illness as Metaphor: Publication

 The work was originally published as three long essays in the New York Review of Books.
 Some of the more inflammatory language was slightly toned down for republication.
 For example, what Sontag originally called the "inimitable looniness" of Wilhelm Reich's language was softened to the "inimitable coherence".

 Reception

-While one of Sontag's widest read and most celebrated works, Illness as Metaphor has received several negative reviews.
+While one of Sontag's widest read and most celebrated works, Illness as Metaphor received mixed reviews.